the-real-i9/Backend-Topics-Study/Thoughts.md

 - Create your Portfolio {After 3 or 4 projects}
 - **Dive deep into/Focus on:** Content Creation (Online Presence, Knowledge sharing | Open Source Contribution | Community Participation)
   - Continue to create projects to learn more.
-Add the cool ones to portfolio
+Add the cool ones to portfolio.
+Create content based on concepts applied and tools used in the project
   - Continue your learning.
 Update your knowledge.
-  - Continue to Pursue Excellence and Build competence
+  - Continue to Pursue Excellence and Build competence, through exhausting API creation challenges
   - Continue the <u>**Career Growth/Climbing**</u> and **Self-Development**.
   - **In summary:** Commence your [career growth](../../../My%20Ideas/TheBiggerPicture.md), pursuing excellence, building competence, influencing the community, networking, online presence.